bhaveshtank/kubernetes-repo/README.md

 ## Docker Images

-I have used httpd image from the Docker Hub for this test.
+I have used __httpd image__ from the Docker Hub for this test.Instead of the one which was provided for the purpose.
 * All the docker images are pushed to gcr repository

 Screeshot of gcr repo